-Semester/AY (ie. fall 2020) Course # and section Course title Professor Student evaluation average on Likert scale Describe activities you performed
+Semester/AY (ie. fall 2020) Course title Professor Student evaluation average on Likert scale Describe activities you performed if any of the courses was taught by more than one instructor, please indicate so.
+Please include any summer courses taught.

 Courses Taught